Moratorium on Possession of American Shad

 For anglers who don’t have a boat or can’t find a canoeing partner, there’s always wading.
 The Nottoway can be a great river to wade and fish in the summer and fall.
 You might want to avoid wading in the spring, because spring flows are typically a little strong, and the river can get muddy after a good rain.
 In the summer and fall though, the river is typically low and clear.
 Head for one of the bridge crossing accesses along Rt.
 40, or better yet, head up to the Rt.
 619 ramp and jump in!
 On a hot July day, nothing beats standing waist deep in a cool, clean river, catching Roanoke bass and smallmouth bass on an ultra-light rod.
 If you go wading at the Rt.
 619 ramp, don’t worry if the water seems too cold when you step in.
 You are actually feeling the little spring creek that flows in next to the ramp, which is a lot colder than the river.
 Once you venture a few feet out into the river, the water’s perfect.

-The summertime offers good fishing throughout the river, but anglers will typically head either further upstream or further downstream depending on their preferred species.
+The summertime offers good fishing throughout the river, but anglers will typically either head further upstream or further downstream depending on their preferred species.
 As the river gets warmer, many species will head upriver to find cooler, flowing water, while other seek out deep, quite pools in the lower river.
 Around the Fall Line, waders and canoeists can cast small spinners and floating crankbaits to entice smallmouth bass, Roanoke bass, and redbreast sunfish.
-Downriver, where channel catfish are biting well, bluegill and bass fishing can still be good.
-Longnose gar school in the pools and can be caught easily on live minnows.
+Downriver, anglers will find blue catfish, bluegill and bass fishing.
+Longnose gar school in the pools and are caught easily on live minnows.
 Gar will also hit slow moving surface lures in the summer.
 Fishing in Sussex County is especially rewarding at this time of year because you can catch a little bit of everything.

-In the fall, fish will be fairly well distributed throughout the river.
-Water levels can be low and fish will have found the deeper pools to hang out in.
+In the fall, fish are well distributed throughout the river.
+Water levels can be low and fish will have found the deeper pools.
 The lower river provides better action as the water cools and fish start moving down to their winter pools.
 Basically, Nottoway fishing works on a cycle.
 Start the year far downstream; follow the shad upriver in the spring; go further up for the summer; and then come back downstream as water temperatures fall again.

 Black Bass (Smallmouth & Largemouth)